Bernoulli free boundary problem for the infinity Laplacian: Asymptotics of -Bernoulli problems as

 where $J_\infty$ is the functional defined by \eqref{f:jinf}.
 Indeed, since $u _{p_j}\to u _\infty$ uniformly in $\overline{\Omega}$, for every fixed $\e>0$, there exists an index $j_\varepsilon\in\N$ such that

 Then, for $j> j_\varepsilon$, it holds

-Thanks to the monotonicity property pointed out in Remark~\ref{r:monot}, we can now pass to the limit as $j \to + \infty$ in \eqref{f:info2}.
-By the arbitrariness of $\e >0$, and recalling that $u _{p _j}$ are solutions to \eqref{f:minp} (with $p = p _j$), we obtain, for every $u \in \Lip _ 1 (\Omega)$,
+Thanks to the monotonicity property stated in Lemma~\ref{l:monot}, we can now pass to the limit as $j \to + \infty$ in \eqref{f:info2}.
+By the arbitrariness of $\e >0$, and recalling that $u _{p _j}$ are solutions to~\eqref{f:minp} (with $p = p _j$), we obtain, for every $u \in \Vspace (\Omega)$,

 so that $u _\infty$ solves problem \eqref{f:mina} as claimed.
 Consequently, by taking as a competitor the function $(1-\l d )_+$, we deduce that $|\{ u _\infty >0 \}| \leq |D_{\frac{1}{\lambda}}|$, or equivalently